Online Music Therapy

 Next Steps

 If this approach resonates with you, you can learn more about working together or reach out to schedule an initial conversation.
 I offer a free 30-minute consultation to discuss your goals and see whether it feels like a good fit for you.
 I aim to make the process transparent, supportive, and aligned with your needs from the start.
-Get in touch here.

 Frequently Asked Questions